laflagstad/class-descriptions/00_data_entry/292_ArcticBirchWillowShrubMesic.md

 ## Environment

-**Environmental Summary:** This class often occurs on peatlands on wetter lowlands and on moist, well-drained upland surfaces throughout the low arctic bioclimatic zones.
+**Environment Description:** This class often occurs on peatlands on wetter lowlands and on moist, well-drained upland surfaces throughout the low arctic bioclimatic zones.
 On uplands, it occupies mesic to moist sideslopes, hillslopes, and ridges.
-In lowlands, it often occurs on high-centered polygons, drained lake basins, and terraces where feathermosses may be replaced by *Sphagnum* mosses.
+In lowlands, it often occurs on high-centered polygons, drained lake basins, and terraces where *Sphagnum* mosses may replace feathermosses.
 Soils are acidic to circumneutral and well-drained, with a thin or moderately thick surface organic horizon.
 Permafrost is typically present beneath sites.

-**Physiography**: [physiography_text]
+**Physiography:** [physiography_text]

 **Geomorphology:** [geomorph_text]